cuperman/npm-tests/README.md

     // in this case, I want to give exec a default behavior
     // because the callbacks expect to be called mockExec.callsFake((command, callback) => {
-      callback(null);
+      // null for the first argument means success callback(null);
     });
   });